ossf/fuzz-introspector/oss_fuzz_integration/README.md

 # OSS-Fuzz integration

-The easiest way to test the introspector is to integrate it with OSS-Fuzz and use the OSS-Fuzz infrastructure to help with fuzzing tasks.
-To do this we have patches and scripts to automate this process.
+The easiest way to test the introspector is to do it by way of OSS-Fuzz.

-Notice that these scripts will pull a new version of your OSS-Fuzz Docker images, so remember to re-`pull` images when you switch between fuzz-introspector-images and original oss-fuzz images.
-The reason we have to use specific images is we need to make a small patch to Clang due to the following issue: https://reviews.llvm.org/D77704

-In order to use the OSS-Fuzz integration you must have Docker installer, as this is a requirement for OSS-Fuzz itself.
+OSS-Fuzz supports fuzz introspector and the Docker images used by OSS-Fuzz has fuzz introspector in them.
+Here, we provide wrapper scripts around OSS-Fuzz to make the process of working with OSS-Fuzz easier, and also hold scripts for making development based on testing with OSS-Fuzz easier.

 ## Build Fuzz Introspector with OSS-Fuzz
 There are several options for building with OSS-Fuzz.
 These options are